ELDADBRHANO/client-community/README.md

 # Communities.

-This project was created by me and by my partners to the hackathon. the issue we with given is the problem and complexities on mangaing a community.
+This project was created by me and by my partners to the hackathon. the issue we with given is the problem and complexities on managing a community.

  the project answers to difficulties that an community admin runs into his daily work.